mehakmanwani/chatbot-demo/README.md

 1. Ensure that the IBM Cloud CLI (https://console.bluemix.net/docs/cli/reference/bluemix_cli/all_versions.html#ibm-cloud-cli-installer-all-versions) tool is installed

+	- IBM Cloud CLI provides the command line interface to manage applications, containers, infrastructures, services and other resources in IBM Cloud.

 2. Open the Command Line/ Terminal

 	a) WINDOWS: On your computer - Click Start --> Type cmd --> Open the Command Prompt